FreddyKly/Rat-Detector/RasPiCluster/KubernetesCluster/README.md

 # Cluster Setup and Installation
-This manual explains how to install the kubernetes distribution k3s on a set of RaspberryPi 3B+.
+This manual explains how to install the Kubernetes distribution k3s on a set of Raspberry Pi 3B+.
 The k3s distribution can be found on https://k3s.io/.

 ## Hardware Requirements
-The follwing hardware is required during this manual:
+The following hardware is required during this manual:
-* At least 2 RaspberryPi 3B+
+* At least 2 Raspberry Pi 3B+
 * An external SSD hard drive
 * Administrator access to the router of your network
-* LAN- and powercables for the Raspberries
+* LAN- and power cables for the Raspberries

 ## Preparations

 At first install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on your PC.
-Other applications do also work to flash the OS image on the micro SD memory cards, but this particular has two advantages.
-The imager has the Raspberry Pi operatingsystems already preselected.
-It also has an "advanced settings" menu, which can be used to assign a hostname, enable SSH, assign a username and a password, and set up the Wifi connection to your network.
+Other applications do also work to flash the OS image on the micro-SD memory cards, but this particular has two advantages.
+The imager has the Raspberry Pi operating systems already available.
+It also has an "advanced settings" menu, which can be used to assign a hostname, enable SSH, assign a username and a password, and set up the Wi-Fi connection to your network.
 This means that you only have to plug the micro SD card into the Raspberry after flashing.
 The operating system we are using is **Raspberry PI OS Lite (32-BIT)**.
 The main reason for using a 32-Bit architecture is to reduce the overhead.
-Raspberry Pis have low computing power compared servers used in a datacenter.
+Raspberry Pis have low computing power compared servers to used in a datacenter.
-It seems reasonable to give the devices a hostname equivalent to their purpose.
-For example "masternodeX" or "workernodeX".
-This setup was build with one masternode and three workernodes.
-Therefore we named the devices:
+It seems reasonable to give the devices a hostname equivalent to their purpose, for example, "masternodeX" or "workernodeX".
+This setup was built with one masternode and three workernodes.
+Therefore, we named the devices:
 * masternode1
 * workernode1
 * workernode2
 * workernode3

 In the following the "masternode1" is just referenced by "masternode".
-Plug in the flashed micro SD cards, connect the Raspberrys via LAN to your network and turn them on.
+Plug in the flashed micro-SD cards, connect the Raspberries via LAN to your network and turn them on.
 Now check if the devices are in your network.
 If the devices are in the network continue with the installation.

 ## Installation of a k3s-Cluster

 A large part of this installation manual originates from this [tutorial](https://medium.com/thinkport/how-to-build-a-raspberry-pi-kubernetes-cluster-with-k3s-76224788576c).
-The next steps desrcribe the installation of the cluster.\
+The next steps describe the installation of the cluster.\
 Execute the following command on each of the raspberries to update and upgrade the software:

     sudo apt update && sudo apt upgrade -y